 AUTOSAR recently produced a coding standard for C++14, with help from Perforce's static analysis experts (formerly PRQA).
 This standard will be critical for developers of autonomous vehicle technology.

 - Who will use them.

-- How software engineers can ensure that their code complies with the guidelines.
+- How software engineers can ensure that their code complies with autonomous vehicle standards.